zenxr/zenxr.github.io/_posts/projects/2017-11-13-jekyll_scripts.md

 ---
 ### Update
 I ended up only creating one script.
 It checks the remote github repo's latest push vs the current version of the local repo.
-If changes are found, it recompiles the jekyll site, and moves the \_site folder to /var/www/html while displaying some pretty text to the user.
-This could easily be made a cronjob, it just isn't currently as it isnt a priority.
+If changes are found, it recompiles the jekyll site, and moves the `\_site` folder to `/var/www/html` while displaying some pretty text to the user.
+This could easily be made a cronjob, it just isn't currently as it isn't a priority.

 ```bash
 # Cody Stephenson